Skip to main content

 Geology

-Teide is one of the world's largest volcanoes measured from its submarine base—rising approximately 7,500 meters from the ocean floor.
-The Las Cañadas caldera (16 km diameter) is the remnant of a massive volcanic collapse that occurred within the last 2 million years.
+Teide is one of the world's largest volcanoes measured from its submarine base—rising approximately 7,500 meters from the ocean floor, making it the third-tallest volcanic structure in the world from its base.
+[1] The Las Cañadas caldera is the remnant of a massive volcanic collapse within the last 2 million years.
 The current Teide-Pico Viejo twin-peak volcanic complex has grown within the caldera during the last 170,000 years.
-The most recent eruption was Chinyero in 1909.
+The most recent eruption on Tenerife was Chinyero in 1909.
 The volcanic landscape preserves exceptionally well-formed lava flows, calderas, dikes, and pyroclastic deposits.
 The diversity of lava types—basalts, phonolites, obsidian—creates extraordinary visual variety and distinct plant communities.

 Climate And Weather